 Sometimes, the requirement is to access one system via another.
 You “hop” through the first system to reach the second.
-The following article shows how to do that, in a secure way, without having to place a private SSH key onto the middle system.
+For example, an AWS server through a gateway or “jump” system.
+The following article shows how to do that, in a secure way, either by proxying or agent forwarding, without having to place a private SSH key onto the middle system.

 SSH Key Arrangements

 You could just create two SSH key pairs: one pair for access from A to B and the second to access C from B. However this involves installing a private SSH key onto the middle (potentially public) system, which is not desirable.
 An intruder who compromises server B might be able to read the private key there, and use it to access server C.

 Instead, use only one key pair.
 Put the public key on B and C. Leave the private key on A only.
 This is the best and most secure arrangement.
 Using it will require SSH agent forwarding or SSH proxying.
 Either will do.
 The rest of this article explains how to do both.

 SSH Agent Forwarding

 We will cover agent forwarding first because it is better known.
 These examples assume that your user name on all 3 systems is “frederick“.
 You can use different user names on each system, just substitute as necessary.

 With the private key on your local system (located in your home directory under .ssh/id_rsa), and the public key installed on both intermediate system B and target C (in authorized_hosts), proceed as follows.

 Start the ssh-agent process.